firebase/firebase-cpp-sdk/release_build_files/readme.md

 Firebase Cloud Messaging (stub) | firebase_messaging.lib
                                 | firebase_app.lib

-The provided libraries have been tested using Visual Studio 2015 and 2017.
+The provided libraries have been tested using Visual Studio 2019.
 When building C++ desktop apps on Windows, you will need to link the following Windows SDK libraries (consult your compiler documentation for more information):